fmnoise/coldbrew/README.md

       {:when zero?})))
 ```

-There's also more flexible `defcached` macro which uses `cached` under the hood.
+There's also a more flexible `defcached` macro which uses `cached` under the hood.
-The main purpose of it is ability to build cache key from function agruments:
+The main purpose of it is ability to build cache keys from function agruments:

 ```clojure
 (defcached fetch-customer ;; function name
   [{:keys [base-url timeout]} id] ;; function args